g6strawn/littleotter/README.md

 ### Deployment

 * The GitHub code is NOT deployable.
-For the sake of easy development, I reused some of my existing, proprietary code and therefore deployed on my existing, private server.
+For the sake of easy development, I reused some of my existing, proprietary code and therefore deployed on my existing, private server: [gstrawn.dev/otter](https://gstrawn.dev/otter)

 ### Source code